renovate/lib/modules/manager/custom/regex

 • matchStrings is a regex custom manager concept and is used for configuring a regular expression with named capture groups

-• You can optionally have a currentDigest capture group
+• A currentDigest capture group

 Regular Expression Capture Groups